atErik/HumanRightsROSL/README.md

 Use this license to create a better world for everyone.
 Help yourself & others with this license, to increase Human-Rights everywhere.

+Civilized society makes sure there are restrictions on everything & everyone, so that excessive power/ability/money, etc are not abused or used for harm/kill/steal, etc.
+History can always show, unchecked/unrestricted power/ability/money,etc is always harmful.
 <br />
 <br />
 <br />